-Where a simple caution has been issued on a previous occasion, and a further offence is committed on a separate occasion, no further cautions will be issued.
-In these cases, the next likely course of action would be to go to prosecution.
+Where a simple caution has been previously issued and a further offence is committed, no further cautions will be issued.
+In these cases, consideration will be given to either the use of an FPN or prosecution.

 A person may be issued with up to three FPNs in total.
-If found to have infringed the law on a fourth separate occasion, no further penalty notices will be served upon that person and court proceedings will be instigated.
+If a further offence is committed on a fourth separate occasion, no further penalty notices will be served upon that person and court proceedings will be instigated.